iotaledger/goshimmer/documentation/docs/protocol_specification/components/congestion_control.md

   message must satisfy the following conditions:
     * The message has a ready flag assigned.
 Ready flag is assigned to a message when all of its parents are eligible (parents have been scheduled or confirmed).
     * The message timestamp is not in the future.
+* __Message skipping__.
+Once a message in the outbox becomes confirmed, that is we receive another message approving it, it gets removed from the outbox buffer.
+Since the message already has approvers and is supposed to be replicated on enough nodes in the network, it is not gossiped or added to the tip pool, hence "skipped".
+* __Message drop__: Message drop: Due to node's bootstrapping, network congestion or ongoing attacks, the buffer occupancy of the outbox buffer may become large.
+To keep bounded delays and/or isolate attacker's spam a node shall drop some messages if the total number of bytes in all queues exceeds the maximum buffer size; in particular, messages are dropped from queue with the largest mana-scaled length, computed by dividing the number of bytes in the queue by the amount of access Mana of the corresponding node.
+  - `Mana-scaled queue size = queue size / node aMana`;
 * __Scheduler management__: The scheduler counters and pointers are updated.

 #### False positive drop

 During an attack or congestion, a node may drop a message already scheduled by the rest of the network, causing a
 _false positive drop_.
 This means that the message’s future cone will not be marked as _ready_ as its past cone is not eligible.
-This will be resolved when the rest of the network confirms the message, making it eligible and satisfying the _consistency_ requirement.
+This is not a problem because messages dropped from the outbox are already booked and confirmation comes eventually due to messages received from the rest of the network which approve the dropped ones.

-#### False negative drop
+#### False positive schedule

-Another possible problem is that a node schedules a message that the rest of the network drops, causing a _false negative drop_.
+Another possible problem is that a node schedules a message that the rest of the network drops, causing a _false positive_.
 The message is gossiped and added to the tip pool.
 However, it will never accumulate enough approval weight to be _Confirmed_.
-Eventually, the node will orphan the message node as the [Time Since Confirmation check](tangle.md#tip-pool-and-time-since-confirmation-check)  during tip selection will fail.
+Eventually, the node will orphan this part of tangle as the messages in the future-cone will not pass the [Time Since Confirmation check](tangle.md#tip-pool-and-time-since-confirmation-check) during tip selection.

 ### Scheduler